-The public interest group Consumer Watchdog doesn't have standing to challenge the U.S. Patent and Trademark Office’s decision to uphold a patent on human embryonic stem cells, according to a ruling Wednesday by the U.S. Court of Appeals for the Federal Circuit.
+The public interest group Consumer Watchdog doesn't have standing to challenge the PTO's decision to uphold a patent on human embryonic stem cells, according to a ruling Wednesday by the U.S. Court of Appeals for the Federal Circuit.

 Your article was successfully shared with the contacts you provided.

 This premium content is locked for Litigation Daily subscribers only.

 Subscribe now to enjoy unlimited access to Litigation Daily content,

 5 free articles* across the ALM Network every 30 days,

 And exclusive discounts on ALM events and publications.